 A full-face TCA peel usually takes no more than 15 minutes.
 Two or more TCA peels may be needed to obtain the desired result, and those may be spaced out over several months.
 Mild TCA peels may be repeated as often as every month.

 After Your Treatment

-After an AHA peel, it is common to experience some temporary flaking or scaling, redness and dryness of the skin.
+After an AHA peel, it is common to experience some temporary flaking or scaling, redness, and dryness of the skin.
 However, these conditions will disappear as the skin adjusts to treatment.
 After a TCA peel, Dr. Baker may prescribe a mild pain medication to relieve any tingling or throbbing you may feel.
-If tape was used to cover your face, it will be removed after a day or two.
+If the tape was used to cover your face, it will be removed after a day or two.
 A crust or scab will form on the treated area.
 To help your face heal properly, it is essential that you follow your doctor’s specific post-operative instructions.
 A TCA peel may also cause significant swelling, depending on the strength of the peel used.

 Getting Back to Normal

-With an AHA peel, the temporary redness, flaking and dryness that you experience will not prevent you from working or engaging in your normal activities.
-A fresher and improved skin texture will result with continued AHA treatments.
+With an AHA peel, the temporary redness, flaking, and dryness that you experience will not prevent you from working or engaging in your normal activities.
+A fresher and improved skin texture will result from continued AHA treatments.
 Remember, protecting your skin from the sun is also important following these mild acid peels.
 Ask your doctor to recommend a sunblock with adequate UVA and UVB protection and use it every day.

 With a TCA peel, the moderate discomfort and mild swelling you may experience will subside within the first week.
 In about a week to ten days, your new skin will be apparent and you should be healed sufficiently to return to your normal activities.
 It is best to avoid sun exposure unless you are adequately protected.